Kremlin says no 'specifics' on ending Ukraine war despite Putin's words

 "The accumulated groundwork in terms of the peace process allows us to say that the end is drawing near ...
 But in this context, it is not possible at the moment to speak about any specifics," Peskov said.

-Putin would only agree to meet Ukraine's President Volodymyr Zelenskyy outside of Russia if it was to sign a final peace deal, Peskov added.
+Putin would only agree to meet Ukraine's President Volodymyr Zelenskyy outside of Russia if it were to sign a final peace deal, Peskov added.

-The Russian leader made the remarks after a scaled back Victory Day in Moscow - where nerves were high over the risk of a Ukrainian drone attack - and as Russians increasingly show signs of war fatigue, hitting Putin's domestic approval ratings.
+The Russian leader made the remarks after a scaled-back Victory Day in Moscow - where nerves were high over the risk of a Ukrainian drone attack - and with Russians increasingly showing signs of war fatigue, hitting Putin's domestic approval ratings.

 US CEASEFIRE ENDS